pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/adding-an-application.md

 | Config Filename | The name of application configuration file.
 Default is `app.pipecd.yaml`. | No |
 | Cloud Provider | Where the application will be deployed to.
 Select one of the registered cloud providers in `piped` configuration. | Yes |

-### Adding application configuration file

 After registering the application, one more step left is adding the application configuration file for that application into the application directory in Git repository.

-Adding application configuration file helps `piped` know how the application should be deployed, such as doing canary/blue-green strategy or requiring a manual approval...
-That application configuration file is in `YAML` format as below:
+That application configuration file helps `piped` know how the application should be deployed, such as doing canary/blue-green strategy or requiring a manual approval...
+It is in `YAML` format as below:

 ``` yaml
 apiVersion: pipecd.dev/v1beta1